rhayes777/PyAutoFit/README.md

 # Aggregation

-For fits to large data-sets **PyAutoFit** provides tools inspect and interpret the vast library of results output.
+For fits to large data-sets **PyAutoFit** provides tools to inspect and interpret the vast library of results output.

 Lets pretend we performed the Gaussian fit above to 100 indepedent data-sets.
 All **PyAutoFit** outputs contain metadata that enables them to be immediately loaded via the **aggregator** in a Python script or Jupyter notebook: